12-VidE/annotate-audio/README.md

 ### Road-Map

-1. Use Web Workers to optimize audio loading
-2. Add more useful obsidian commands
+1. Add more useful obsidian commands
-3. Follow native folder exclusion in the audio file search
+2. Follow native folder exclusion in the audio file search
-4. UI to control `chunk` (like "Aves")
+3. UI to control `chunk` (like "Aves")
-5. Layout with all the properties exposed
+4. Layout with all the properties exposed
-6. Render markdown even when modifying a comment (https://github.com/nothingislost/obsidian-cm6-attributes)
+5. Render markdown even when modifying a comment (https://github.com/nothingislost/obsidian-cm6-attributes)

 ### Known Issues

 -   Remove `currentTime` CAUSE redundant: use `this.player.currenTime`
 -   After some seconds, it crashes the Obsidian mobile app
--   (LayoutDefault.vue) The wavegraph is not always loaded reliably.
-Sometimes, the wrong values are cached, requiring a cleaning
 -   Remove `editMode` flag as it's redundant
 -   Player is umounted and mounted when a comment is added.
 It would be better to have an update.
 -   After using `Add audiobox` command, better handle the rendering by moving outside
 -   `Insert comment` command is not removed when there's no active player
 -   Better propagate the instruction to use cached values FROM "ParentApp" TO layouts
--   Only re-calculate wavegraph IF `chunk` has changed
--   "maxDuration" reference is not correctly passed to "getChunkOption"

 ### Changelog

+-   **1.2.1**
+    -   feat: Read audio duration from metadata.
+It drastically decreases loading time
 -   **1.2.0**
     -   feat: Select audio source on `Add audiobox` command using a modal
     -   feat: Add modal to manage player properties more easily
-    -   feat: Options cache handling
+    -   feat: Options + Wavegraph cache handling
-    -   feat: Wavegraph rendering cache
     -   feat: Render "404" block when `source` is invalid/absent
     -   fix: Removed alias as possible `title` option (useless)
 -   **1.1.0**